eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   thinking about your data: consider reparameterizing your model, or respecifying it entirely.

-- Now, here's a little secret: a small number of divergences is acceptable, and even to be expected but _only on particularly long and treacherous traces_.
-  That's not to say that you can ignore all your divergences if you're taking `draws=10000`!
-Put it this way: if you have a single-digit number of traces, you should be worried, and checking your posteriors, traces, correlation matrix, $$\hat{R}$$s etc., and if you have a double-digit number of traces you should be alarmed… and doing exactly the same thing.

 ### Other common warnings

 - It's worth noting that far and away the worst warning to get is the one about